AlexB52/rails-playground/README.md

 * Put your cursor on any line (no selection) and press cmd+Enter
 * Type your code straight in the terminal box just like in a rails console

+### Script Management

+Any files under `lib/playground` folder will appear in the sidebar.
+You can filter them by name from the search input.

+See [Ignoring personal scripts](#ignoring-personal-scripts) to share scripts with your team while ignoring personal scripts.

 ## Installation

+### Query Editor

 Playground is built on top of `web-console` gem.
 Just like `web-console`, it's only meant to be used in development.
 Every `web-console` information still holds true for `rails-playground`.
 Check `web-console` [repository for more information](https://github.com/rails/web-console)